Chart Color Schemes

 Recent residential development output has been above average within Northmead when compared nationally

-Northmead has seen approximately 167 new homes approved annually.
-From FY21 to FY25, around 838 homes were approved, with an additional 18 approved so far in FY26.
-The population decline in recent years suggests that the new supply has likely kept pace with demand, providing good options for buyers.
+Northmead has seen approximately 167 new homes approved annually over the past five financial years, with a total of 838 homes approved between FY21 and FY25.
+As of FY26, 19 homes have been approved so far.
+The population decline in recent years suggests that new supply has likely kept pace with demand, providing good options for buyers.

-The average construction value of these properties is $610,000, which is moderately higher than regional levels, indicating a focus on quality construction.
-In FY26 alone, commercial approvals worth $309.9 million have been registered, suggesting strong local business investment.
-Compared to Greater Sydney, Northmead has similar development levels per capita, maintaining market equilibrium with surrounding areas.
-The new building activity shows 23.0% detached houses and 77.0% medium and high-density housing, attracting downsizers, investors, and first-time purchasers due to affordable entry pathways.
+The average construction cost value of new properties is $264,000, which is below regional levels, indicating more affordable housing choices for buyers.
+In FY26, commercial approvals worth $309.9 million have been registered, suggesting strong local business investment.
+Northmead's development levels per person are similar to those in Greater Sydney, maintaining market equilibrium with surrounding areas.
+New building activity comprises 23.0% detached houses and 77.0% medium and high-density housing, attracting downsizers, investors, and first-time purchasers due to affordable entry pathways.

-With around 245 people per dwelling approval, Northmead indicates a developing market.
-According to the latest AreaSearch quarterly estimate, Northmead is projected to gain 3,831 residents by 2041.
-Given current development patterns, new housing supply should meet demand, potentially facilitating population growth beyond current projections and offering good conditions for buyers.
+With around 245 people per dwelling approval, Northmead exhibits a developing market.
+According to AreaSearch's latest quarterly estimate, Northmead is projected to gain 3,831 residents by 2041.
+If current development patterns continue, new housing supply should meet demand, potentially facilitating population growth beyond current projections and offering good conditions for buyers.

 Frequently Asked Questions - Development